osmandapp/web/main/docs/user/navigation/car-play.md

 Driving a vehicle and using your phone or tablet at the same time is usually forbidden by law for safety reasons.
 [CarPlay](https://www.apple.com/ios/carplay/) is software that puts an adapted version of the OsmAnd application on the display of your vehicle's multimedia system, making it easier and safer to access the navigation functions of the application without using your hands.

-To use CarPlay and the OsmAnd app on your vehicle's screen, follow these steps:
+To use CarPlay on your vehicle's screen, follow these steps:

 1. Make sure your iOS device is compatible with CarPlay and your car supports this technology, usually if the car was released after 2014, and the iOS version of your device is older than 7.1, it probably does.
 Check the [list of car models](https://www.apple.com/ios/carplay/available-models/) with CarPlay support.
 2. Connect your device to your vehicle's multimedia system using a Lightning cable or wirelessly with Wi-Fi or Bluetooth.
 When connecting for the first time, you may need permission to use CarPlay on your device.